-GLC 201 /GLC 20F (FI) - Career Studies, Open
+GLC 201 /GLC 20F (FI) - Career Studies, Open (Taken with CHV20)

 This course gives students the opportunity to develop the skills, knowledge, and habits that will support them in their education and career/life planning.
 Students will learn about global work trends and seek opportunities within the school and community to expand and strengthen their transferable skills and their ability to adapt to the changing world of work.
 On the basis of exploration, reflective practice, and decision-making processes, students will make connections between their skills, interests, and values and their postsecondary options, whether in apprenticeship training, college, community living, university, or the workplace.
 They will set goals and create a plan for their first postsecondary year.
 As part of their preparation for the future, they will learn about personal financial management - including the variety of saving and borrowing tools available to them and how to use them to their advantage.
-Please Note: This course is a half credit course taken in conjunction with CHV 2O1.
+As part of ministry commitment, mandatory learning on mental health literacy for students will be added to the Grade 10 Career Studies course for implementation in Fall 2024.